Business Analyst Resume Example & How-to Guide

 If you followed the advice in this guide, you’re about to be invited to a lot of interviews.

-Let’s quickly summarize what we’ve learnt:
+Let’s quickly summarize what we’ve learned:

 - Use a resume summary or objective to steal the reader’s attention